Aquarium Snail Types: Meet the Right Match for Your Tank

 For both freshwater and saltwater tanks, your snails require little special care if you are adding them to an established tank.
 According to Petco's Care Sheet, freshwater snails need the following basic care:

-• Algae, plant material, or debris to eat
+• Food: Algae, plant material, or debris to eat

-• Supplement feeding with algae pellets or lettuce
+• Supplementation: Supplement feeding with algae pellets or lettuce

-• Keep a tight-fitting lid on the aquarium - several species of snails can escape a tank
+• Security: Keep a tight-fitting lid on the aquarium (several species of snails can escape a tank)

-• Use hard water when possible - shell growth and maintenance requires calcium
+• Calcium: Use hard water when possible (shell growth and maintenance require calcium)

-• Maintain water changes as required for fish
+• Freshness: Maintain water changes as required for fish

 One of the main reasons why aquarium hobbyists keep snails is to help maintain a clean tank.
-Different species of snails each have individual feeding habits which determine how they will keep your tank clean.
-Mike's Guide to Beginner Freshwater Aquariums outlines some of the ways in which snails feed to keep your tank looking pristine.
-These include:
+Different species of snails each have individual feeding habits, which determine how they will keep your tank clean.
+If you're looking for a snail to clean something in particular, search for:

 • Snails that eat algae